pvdrz/pijama/notes.md

 position is `<jz_test+0x0a>`.
 Which means that the relative offset between the two positions is `0xbef9 - 0x0a` which is exactly `0xbeef`.

+The other two instructions are encoded in a similar way but using the `JL rel32` and `JG rel32` instructions instead of `JE rel32`.

 #### Return

 After all this madness we go back to a simple instruction.
-We will use the near return instruction `RET` which has the opcode `C3` and takes no operands.
-There is a far return instruction, but apparently far returns and jumps have no purpose in modern processors.
+We will use the near return instruction `RET` which takes no operands.

 Testing it is really simple:
 ```objdump